ethz-asl/mav_active_3d_planning/README.md

 ## Packages
 The mav_active_3d_planning package is divided into separate packages, such that only the dependencies necessary for your application package need to be built.

 Although packages are organized for the catkin workflow, the *core* package can be built as a stand-alone library for non-ROS use.
+All packages with a short description are listed below.

 ## Dependencies
 Packages and their dependencies:
 * **core:**